 My second project focuses on the development of novel protein array-based devices as portable sensors for drug detection.
 In this project, protein-arrays will be prepared by microfabrication techniques and surface chemistry; their drug detection capability will then be evaluated and compared to that of conventional techniques, such as spot tests.
 Any students working in my laboratory are expected to obtain various chemical and analytical techniques including followings:

-1. Analysis of ignitable liquids (gasoline residues), natural products containing illegal drug compounds, food additives, synthetic illegal drug compounds and their metabolites, organic volatile compounds, and ignitable liquids using gas chromatography (GC), gas chromatography-mass spectrometry (GC/MS), and high-performance liquid chromatography (HPLC) (see more)
+1. Analysis of ignitable liquids (gasoline residues), natural products containing illegal drug compounds, food additives, synthetic illegal drug compounds and their metabolites, organic volatile compounds, and ignitable liquids using gas chromatography (GC), gas chromatography-mass spectrometry (GC/MS), high-performance liquid chromatography (HPLC), and HPLC-MS (see more)

 2. Preparation, modification, and characterization of organic self-assembled monolayers (SAMs) on silicon, silicon oxide, and gold substrates (see more)